4d454d4f52592d544f574552/test1/EC2-TMUX-DEPLOYMENT.md

-# EC2 Deployment with TMUX - 24/7 Operation Guide
+# EC2 Deployment with TMUX - Quick Start Guide

-Complete guide for deploying the URL Redirect System on AWS EC2 using **tmux** to keep the server running 24/7.
+Complete step-by-step guide to deploy the URL Redirect System on AWS EC2 using tmux.

-## Why TMUX?

-- ✅ Simple and lightweight
-- ✅ Sessions persist after SSH disconnection
-- ✅ Easy to monitor and manage
-- ✅ No additional dependencies (PM2 not required)
-- ✅ Perfect for single-server deployments

 ## Prerequisites